nikhil-pillare/GULMOHAR-flower_shop/README.md

 ![goToCart](https://user-images.githubusercontent.com/113030961/229374678-9a98a4e5-dce5-4dba-9c31-76c9ac831c2c.JPG)

-[cart](/cart.html) : A page to customize the quantity and select the products we want to buy.
+[cart](/cart.html) Made By 👨‍💼(Sourabh Mandal) : A page to customize the quantity and select the products we want to buy.

 ![cart page](https://user-images.githubusercontent.com/113030961/229377894-8056d101-18c7-491e-b307-834c467b046f.JPG)